LISTEN TO THIS ARTICLE:

 Adolescent marijuana use

 Natural genetic variations in parts of the brain that manage the neurotransmitter dopamine set the stage for a connection between adolescent marijuana use and the development of Schizophrenia.
-Earlier and more frequent use of marijuana increase the risk of developing the disorder and can contribute to it starting at a younger age.
-In patients with these genetic variations, using marijuana on a daily basis can raise the risk of developing Schizophrenia to seven times greater than average.
+Earlier and more frequent use of marijuana increases the risk of developing the disorder and can contribute to it starting at a younger age.
+In people with these genetic variations, using marijuana on a daily basis can raise the risk of developing Schizophrenia to seven times greater than average.
 Marijuana use in people who already have Schizophrenia can significantly worsen the course of the disorder and can trigger psychotic episodes.

-Substance use disorders strike roughly half of patients with Schizophrenia, putting these patients at higher risk of relapse, stopping medication, violence, and suicide.
-This is in addition to tobacco use, which also appears in a large percentage of these patients and can reduce the efficacy of antipsychotic medications.
-Depression also appears in half of Schizophrenia patients, and these patients have more frequent and more severe psychotic episodes.
-Panic Disorder, Post Traumatic Stress Disorder, and Obsessive Compulsive Disorder are also quite common in Schizophrenic patients.
+Substance use disorders strike roughly half of people with Schizophrenia, putting them at higher risk of relapse, stopping medication, violence, and suicide.
+This is in addition to tobacco use, which also appears in a large percentage of these people and can reduce the efficacy of antipsychotic medications.
+Depression also appears in half of people with Schizophrenia, and these people have more frequent and more severe psychotic episodes.
+Panic Disorder, Post Traumatic Stress Disorder, and Obsessive Compulsive Disorder are also quite common in people with Schizophrenia.